ylmazmehmet60/elasticsearch-list-records-by-page/README.md

 # elasticsearch-process

-Add and Delete indexes from list to the elastic search
+list records from elastic index by page in order to pagination